Lina-Ennia/World-bank-data-Project/README.md

 # World-bank-data-Project

 This project aims to use Python generators for streaming data of the Wold bank.
-It's about writing user-defined functions, iterators, list comprehensions and generators to wrangle and extract meaningful information from a real-world dataset.
+It's about writing user-defined functions(plot_pop()), iterators, list comprehensions and generators to wrangle and extract meaningful information from a real-world dataset.

 Description of world bank data used: